Clinical Assessment & Treatment

 Screening for ACEs and responding with evidence-based interventions and trauma-informed care can prevent and treat toxic stress to improve patients’ physical and mental health.

-Screening for ACEs involves assessing for exposure to adversity, clinical manifestations of toxic stress, and protective factors.
-Clinical teams should use the ACEs and Toxic Stress Risk Assessment Algorithm to assess whether a patient is at low, intermediate, or high risk for having a toxic stress physiology.
+Screening for ACEs involves assessing for exposure to adversity (using the ACE score), clinical manifestations of toxic stress (ACE-Associated Health Conditions), and protective factors.
+Clinical teams should use the ACEs and Toxic Stress Risk Assessment Algorithm to assess whether a patient is at lower, intermediate, or higher risk for having a toxic stress physiology.

 The clinical response to identification of toxic stress should include: